 But instead of these, there are prefabricated showers for homeowners.
 These are great for those who want a faster, easier alternative to custom tile.
 Perhaps you might be thinking that the installation process for pre-fab bases would differ from tile but it is not.
-The installation process is same but the pre-fab bases are lighter, faster and less expensive.
+The installation process is the same but the pre-fab bases are lighter, faster and less expensive.

 The prefabricated pans are light because it is made from acrylic or fiberglass.
-There is a variety of sizes and shapes available in the market but you won’t get enough color range and high-end appearance of tile.
+There is a variety of sizes and shapes available in the market but you won’t get enough color range and high-end appearance of the tile.

 Generally, there are various types and shapes of shower pans available in the market.
-Whichever shower pan you buy for your toilet, their installation process will be quite same.
-And if you install your shower pan by a professional then they are going to charge you a lot of bucks even for a simple work, you should hire a professional when it’s really important.
+Whichever shower pan you buy for your toilet, their installation process will be quite the same.
+And if you install your shower pan by a professional then they are going to charge you a lot of bucks even for simple work, you should hire a professional when it’s really important.